FrederikLL/FSjavascript-p3project-geo/README.md

             <MyButton style={{ flex: 2 }} onPressButton={()=>loginreq(textValueName,textValuePass,position.longitude,position.latitude)}
         txt="Login with location" />
  ```
- Asthe textinput here is being changed, it is changing the value of a hook.
+ As the textinput here is being changed, it is changing the value of a hook.
 We use this value in our loginreq function that is used
  when the button is pressed.

  ### Explain and demonstrate how to handle state in a React Native Application